 THE PROCESS OF CREATING A SILK SCARF - PART 1

 One of the things that made me fall in love with silk scarves was their structure and the fact that each and every one of them is a wearable work of art.
 Even if they are hand drawn or digitally drawn, the amount of time, from the first sketches until it is hanging in the shop, can take months.
-That is one of the reasons why silk scarves are timeless and seasonless!
+That is one of the reasons why high end fashion silk scarves are timeless and seasonless!

 My specific process starts with letting inspiration guide me.
-It could be traveling, brain storming with a friend, museums, books… Anything that stimulates me and gives me an immediate feeling.
+It could be traveling, brainstorming with a friend, museums, books… Anything that stimulates me and gives me an immediate feeling.
 This process can take one week or one year.
 Sometimes I’ll have a wonderful idea but I would not have a clue even how to start to paint it.
-Sometimes I will just see the design ready in my head and I will just have to sit and paint it down.
+Sometimes I will just see the colourful design ready in my head and I will just have to sit and paint it down.
 This process is unexpected and that is how it should be.

 Otherwise, we will always produce variations of the same thing.